IRS Mileage Log Requirements for Fleet Businesses (2025)

 Using the Actual Expenses Method

-You’ll need to track total miles driven (business + personal) during the year and calculate the percentage of business use by dividing the business mileage by the total mileage.
-While maintaining a mileage log, keep all receipts and service records.
-Lose those documents, and you might miss out on tax deductions or face penalties if the IRS audits your business.
+However, one thing you need to make sure of when maintaining a mileage log using the actual expenses method is to keep all your receipts and service records.
+If you lose these documents, you might miss out on tax deductions or face penalties if the IRS audits your business.

 Standard Mileage vs. Actual Expenses: Which Method Is Best?

-- On the other hand, if you use the actual expenses method in the first year, you must keep using that method in future years.
+On the other hand, if you use the actual expenses method in the first year, you’re locked into that method for future years.

 IRS Mileage Log Requirements